 Like they say, road bikes are the kings of bicycles.
-To help you understand them, we aim to give you an overview on everything you need to know about road biking.
+To help you understand them, we aim to give you an overview of everything you need to know about road biking.

-What should I know before purchasing road bike?
+What should I know before purchasing a road bike?

 We will answer all of your questions and give you a great overview.
 Too often bike sites just want to push you towards purchasing a bike without even discussing the most important aspects of it.
 We, on the other hand, want to grow your confidence in the road biking world by explaining the most important details whether they are good or bad.

 Here is our priority– to provide valuable information using our knowledge and picking the right pieces from the internet.